-How To Spatchcock a Turkey
+How To Spatchcock a Turkey (An Easier, Simpler Way!)

 While some might believe that the whole Thanksgiving meal centers around the picture-perfect carving of a whole roasted turkey at the table, we’ve found that it can be tricky to cook a bird with such out-of-proportion dimensions and a very thick breast evenly.
 There’s an easy technique of preparing the turkey, however, that gives you more control over the cooking process and cooks the turkey a lot faster too: spatchcocking.

-Spatchcocking — In the Latin American Way!
+An Easier Method for Spatchcocking Turkey — the Latin American Way!

 In the traditional technique of spatchcocking, the backbone is cut out of the whole bird.
 The result is a wide butterflied bird where the breast is in the center with a leg on either side.
 This allows the bird to cook more evenly and more quickly.